spolu/settle/site/content/index.md

 authority, their trust graph is still fully centralized: everyone has to trust the currency that powers the blockchain (**BTC**, **ETH**, **XLM**...).

-Settle's goal is to explore a new financial trust primitive on the Internet, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain.
+Settle's goal is to explore a new financial trust primitive, and doing so, construct a decentralized trust graph enabling (totally) free exchange of value without relying on a blockchain making it particularly adapted to machine-to-machine transactions.

 The Settle transaction protocol allows users to safely transfer value along pre-expressed trust paths without a shared blockchain (see [Mint